 If there was ever a time to make new memories, that time is now.
 Some of us have young kids at home, remote learning.
 Some of us have our college students home for the near future.
 Perhaps, this is an opportunity to capitalize on a weird moment in history and add a few adventures to the family books.

-Last October, my family visited Palmetto Bluff, in South Carolina.
+Last October, my family visited Palmetto Bluff in South Carolina.
 My husband, my kids, my parents (all four of them), my sister, her husband, and their kids.
 It was our first time in the Low Country.
 I didn’t fully grasp the importance of our reunion at the time.
-Now, those memories are even more poignant, as we haven’t been together as a group since.
+Those memories are even more poignant, as we haven’t been together since.

 The time to start planning future family gatherings is right now.
 Hotels and airlines are more forgiving with change fees and cancellation policies.
 Wheels are in motion to make travel safer in the pandemic climate.
 Wheels are in actual motion across the country, as road trips have become the most popular method of transport.
 Travel wants us back.
 Our extended families miss us.
 Let’s go.